Saturday Night Stock Car Racing!

 The cars run on a 7” tire manufactured by American Racer.
 It is not uncommon for these competitors to be on the edge of out of control, all while driving down Rt.
 6. Two and three wide racing is the norm in the Sportsmans, while the drivers learn how to control their cars, and the crews learn the basics of the setup and fine tuning of a race car.

 With the growing interest in truck racing, Seekonk Speedway decided to do something just a little different.
 In 1995, Seekonk Speedway introduced the Sport Truck division.
 The difference from what people were watching on TV was the downsized version of trucks being used.
-Using a stock frame and body, four-cylinder engines was the mandate.
 Minimal modifications were allowed, mostly for safety, to allow the fans to watch some great racing.
 Many of the competitors for the first few seasons were drivers that moved up from the defunct Formula Four division.
-They compete on Hoosier racing tires, which allows the 4 cylinder and V8 engines to run competitively on the speedway.
+They compete on Hoosier racing tires.

 Many drivers have used this division as a stepping stone from the Seekonk Youth Racing Association, while others have settled into the division as a cost alternative to the higher priced Pro Stocks and Late Models.
-Ford Ranger, Chevrolet S-10, Nissan Frontier, and Toyota Tacoma trucks are the most popular choice for the competitors.
+The Sport Trucks are always a great mix of experienced veterans battling hungry rookies looking to cut their teeth on NASCAR Saturday Nights.